 Warning: Not recommended for type 1 diabetics, see below.

 We’ve now arrived at tip number 16.
 If you’re still having trouble losing weight, despite following the 15 pieces of advice listed above, it might be a good idea to bring out the heavy artillery: optimal ketosis.
-Many people stalling at weight plateaus while on a low carb diet have found optimal ketosis helpful.
-It’s what can melt the fat off once again.
+While for most people, “low” or “higher” ketone levels don’t make a difference for health and weight loss, some people stalling at weight plateaus while on a low carb diet have found a higher level of ketosis helpful.

 So how does this work?
 A quick run-through: The first tip was to eat low carb.
 This is because a low-carb diet lowers your levels of the fat-storing hormone insulin, allowing your fat deposits to shrink and release their stored energy.
 This tends to cause you to want to consume less calories than you expend – without hunger – and lose weight.
 Several of the tips mentioned above are about fine-tuning your diet to better this effect.

 Do you know exactly how to eat a low-carb and high fat diet (LCHF)?
 This is required for ketosis.
 If not the easiest way is watching this high quality 11-minute video course on how to eat LCHF, and the most important things to think about.